 The Gray Whale migration covers 10,000 miles from feeding grounds in Alaska’s Bering Sea to mating/nursing grounds in Mexico.
 It’s the longest trek of any mammal.
 And for some unknown reason, when they arrive in Mexico’s Magdalena Bay, they are in a good mood.
 Maybe it’s the sex, or the joy of being a new mother – who knows; but they are in such a great mood that they like to interact with you.

-In Magdalena Bay Gray Whales Approach You
+Magdalena Bay Whales Approach You

 There are regulations around approaching the whales in the bay keeping boats at a distance (300 feet), however it’s difficult to know what to do when the whales approach you.
 Apparently the whales have no rules to follow.